 It's a candidate-driven market, therefore attracting high quality workers is the focus of most organizations that want to build strong teams.
-There are now 53.5 million millennials in the American workforce, a number that has surpassed all other generations, according to a 2015 Pew Research report.
+There are now 53.5 million millennials in the American workforce, a number that has surpassed all other generations, according to Pew Research Center.
 If organizations want to attract and hire these valuable candidates, they need to up the ante with modernized recruitment practices.

 Feeling Out of Touch?

 Requiring candidates to fill out long and tedious forms, not having mobile-friendly career websites and making candidates jump through hoops to complete applications are all factors that work against recruitment efforts.
 It's time to phase out any outdated recruitment systems that are likely to turn off millennials and high quality workers.